Jazea/IoTTP.Core/README.md

 Proposal
 ------------
-We welcome people of insight to develop this project together.
-Thank you.
+We welcome people of insight to develop this project together， Thank you.